-Part II: Financial Management (50 marks)
+Part II: Financial Management (50 Marks) Objectives:

-- (a) To develop ability to analyse and interpret various tools of financial analysis and planning; - (b) To gain knowledge of management and financing of working capital; - (c) To understand concepts relating to financing and investment decisions; and - (d) To be able to solve simple cases.
+- (a) To develop ability to analyse and interpret various tools of financial analysis and planning, - (b) To gain knowledge of management and financing of working capital, - (c) To understand concepts relating to financing and investment decisions, and - (d) To be able to solve simple cases.

-1. Scope and Objectives of Financial Management
+Scope and Objectives of Financial Management

-- (a) Meaning, importance and objectives
+- (a) Meaning, Importance and Objectives

 - (b) Conflicts in profit versus value maximisation principle

 - (c) Role of Chief Financial Officer.